 We want to help all our pupils to develop into creative writers.
-Our Writing strategy enables pupils of all ages and abilities to learn to write a wide range of stories and varying text types.
+We achieve this through the Talk for Writing approach.
+It enables pupils of all ages and abilities to learn to write a wide range of stories and varying text types.
 The multi-sensory and interactive teaching activities used include:

 - Listening to and learning texts and stories;

 - Drawing and story mapping;

 - Taking part in debating and discussion.